colemar/fdef/README.md

 declare -f > ~/.bash_functions
 ```

-Saves all functions in the current shell to the `~/.bash_functions` file to make them permanent across sessions.
+Takes a *snapshot* of all currently defined bash functions and saves it to `~/.bash_functions`, making them permanent across sessions.

 ## 💡 Typical Workflow